bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-yang-chun-noodles.md

     4. Boil 8 bok choy for 6 minutes in noodle water, not chicken broth.

-    5. Add sauce (soy sauce, sugar, sesame oil) and one stick of green onion.
+    5. Add sauce (soy sauce, sugar, sesame oil) and two stick of green onion.
 ---
 Delicious, with a very precise recipe that Tiger can make.
 Based on [https://omnivorescookbook.com/soy-sauce-noodles](https://omnivorescookbook.com/soy-sauce-noodles)